Today I want to talk to you about why slides rock. And what better way to do that than to show you a quick slide presentation?

 Here’s why slides rock, and why you should make slide presentations for your business

-Last year, I started a new series at Big Brand System called Brown Bag Webinars.
+Last year, I started a new series called Brown Bag Webinars.
 Every month, I host a live webinar on a different topic that’s designed to help people grow their businesses.
 These webinars are basically live slide presentations.

 We’ve covered topics like websites, marketing, ebooks, using images to market your business, branding, color and more.

 As a matter of fact, all the webinar are available to watch instantly right here on the website.
 To get a webinar replay, just click on Brown Bag Webinars in the navigation menu.
 Then fill in your email address for the webinar you want to see, and I’ll send you the link, plus any bonus materials I shared during the webinar.

 Let’s get back to why slides rock.
 I’ve got four reasons to share with you, but there are a lot more.